mozilla-ai/encoderfile/docs/index.md

 **Encoderfile** packages transformer encoders—and their classification heads—into a single, self-contained executable.

-Replace fragile, multi-gigabyte Python containers with lean, auditable binaries that have **zero runtime dependencies**.
+Replace fragile, multi-gigabyte Python containers with lean, auditable binaries that have **zero runtime dependencies**[^1].
 Written in Rust and built on ONNX Runtime, Encoderfile ensures strict determinism and high performance for financial platforms, content moderation pipelines, and search infrastructure.

 ## Why Encoderfile?